bdorschner/INFOSYS424Project/README.md

 We met with Group 8 for our sprint review.
 Group 8's sprint similarly performed as ours based on our meeting after class.
 We met in-person and discussed what went well from a technical and organizational perspective, and what could be improved in the next sprint, based on the successes and setbacks of each group.
 Everybody was present.

+#Sprint 2:

+#User Stories
+1. As an ISS Admin, I want to be able to create, modify, and delete upcoming events to display to users.
+2. As an ISS member, I want to be able to easily locate and mark myself as 'attending' for upcoming/current club events.